idm2114/primitiveMNIST/README.md

 * Created a neural network using a basic CNN (convolutional neural network)
     * The network has 98% accuracy on data in the test dataset
     * In practice, seems to be slightly worse, but oh well
+    * We are currently able to take an image of a set of numbers written by a human and parse them one by one with fairly good results

+    * Example: 404-937-3661
+    * we recover 304-932-3121, so 60% accuracy in realworld application